 Creator-Owned – This means the creator owns the work that they create.
 This also means that the publisher doesn’t own the rights to the characters or story but just the right to publish it.
 The most successful creator-owned comic at the moment is The Walking Dead.

 Solicitations – A block of text, generally accompanied with cover images, which details upcoming comic book releases that have been supplied by the publisher.
 I go into greater detail on comic book solicitations here.

 Indie – Generally referring to an independent publisher who publishes comics independently from a large corporate entity.

 Continuity – This is where a comic book’s narrative has a past which might also be shared within a universe of a vast array of other comic books.
 The majority of Marvel and DC Comics‘ comics involve continuity in one way or another.
 This allows characters like Batman and Superman to exist in the same universe.

 Retcon – Short for “Retroactive Continuity”.
 This is when a past event in a shared universe or a character’s past is changed retroactively.
 This can be done to add new elements to an existing story that allows for future stories.
-It could also be used to update a character eg: originally Tony Stark (Iron Man) was wounded in Vietnam but Marvel comics retconed this and now it is in Afghanistan.
+It could also be used to update a character eg: originally Tony Stark (Iron Man) was wounded in Vietnam but Marvel comics retconned this and now it is in Afghanistan.

 Crossover – This is when story elements of two or more comic books come together to create one storyline across multiple titles.

 Event – This is a crossover story on a generally larger scale than normal.
 Often these events include many more comic book characters from a shared universe coming together.
-Also the outcome of the storyline often effects on-going titles for months and sometimes years to come.
+Also, the outcome of the storyline often affects on-going titles for months and sometimes years to come.
 Find out more about event comics.